Lindsay89/beautiful-react-ui/src/components/Layout/Grid/README.md

 ### Offset

-The `offset` prop add a padding left to the column.
+The `offset` prop add a padding left to columns.
-This prop could be also customize based on screen dimension, using `offsetSm`, `offsetMd`, `offsetLg` and `offsetXl`.
+It’s even possible to define the offset dimension accordingly to the screen dimension by using on of the following props: `sm`, `md`, `lg`, `xl`.

 ```jsx
 import { Grid } from 'beautiful-ui';